Debbra Palmer

 Debbra Palmer's poetry has appeared in Calyx Journal, Portland Review, and other journals, as well as several literary anthologies, including His Hands, His Tools, His Sex, His Dress: Lesbian Writers on their Fathers (Alice Street Editions) and Present Tense and A Fierce Brightness, 25 Years of Women’s Poetry (Calyx Press).

-Her poetry reviews have appeared in Prairie Schooner, and she was a reader and researcher for a book review program on Boise public radio.
+Her poetry reviews have appeared in Prairie Schooner, and she was a reader and researcher for Reader's Corner on public radio.

 Her graphic memoir in comics, Holy Frigidaire, was published through a grant from the Alexa Rose Foundation in 2021.